 In this section, we delve into the pivotal role of external data sources within the Retrieval Augmented Generation (RAG) framework.
 We explore the diverse range of data sources that can be harnessed to empower RAG-driven models.

 APIs (Application Programming Interfaces) and real-time databases are dynamic sources that provide up-to-the-minute information to RAG-driven models.
-Moreover, they allow models to access the latest data as it becomes available.
+They also allow models to access the latest data as it becomes available.

 Document repositories serve as valuable knowledge stores, offering structured and unstructured information.
 Additionally, they are fundamental in expanding the knowledge base that RAG models can draw upon.

 Web scraping is a method for extracting information from web pages.
-Furthermore, it enables RAG LLM models to access dynamic web content, thereby making it a crucial source for real-time data retrieval.
+It enables RAG LLM models to access dynamic web content, making it a crucial source for real-time data retrieval.

 Databases provide structured data that can be queried and extracted.
-Additionally, RAG models can utilize databases to retrieve specific information, thereby enhancing the accuracy of their responses.
+Additionally, RAG models can utilize databases to retrieve specific information, enhancing their responses’ accuracy.

-Let us now talk about benefits of Retrieval Augmented Generation.
+Let us now talk about the benefits of Retrieval Augmented Generation or RAG Model.

 RAG addresses the information capacity limitation of traditional Language Models (LLMs).
 Traditional LLMs have a limited memory called “Parametric memory.”
 RAG introduces a “Non-Parametric memory” by tapping into external knowledge sources.
 This significantly expands the knowledge base of LLMs, enabling them to provide more comprehensive and accurate responses.